The Stuff of Nightmares (Sherlock Holmes)

 Recognisably Holmes,

-It’s Holmes meets steam punk which is a heck of a shift but it’s entertaining and fun throughout.
+It’s Holmes meets steam punk which is a heck of a shi

 But very good for all that.